SIRAAJ-UI/React-Modular-Federation/README.md

 # How it works
-Host is the shell app which imports Remote1.
+Host is the shell app which imports Remote.
 Host is hosted on port 3001.

 Remote is hosted port 3001 and exposes 4 components follows below.